Acbuy Spreadsheet campaign banner: Daily Check-in Phase 3, one last shot at $2000

 Sizing should be evidence-based.
 Use body measurements for fitted items and garment measurements for fit comparison.
 A size label such as M, L, 42, or US 9 is only a hint.
 Different sellers can use different charts, and spreadsheet titles may not reflect the current listing options.

 For shoes, check EU/US/CM conversions and insole length when available.
 For pants, waist, rise, inseam, thigh, and hem opening matter.
 For outerwear, chest, shoulder, sleeve, and length are essential.
-When in doubt, request warehouse measurements if the agent offers them.
+When in doubt, request warehouse measurements if the agent offers them, especially before approving an expensive or hard-to-return item.

 Shipping guide